spacez320/shui/README.md

 cryptarch
 =========

-Cryptarch is a tool that can be used to run shell commands and observe their responses over time.
-It is meant to aid system administrators, platform engineers, or anyone who spends time observing things in a CLI.
+Cryptarch is a tool that can be used to extract information with a CLI and observe it over time.
+It is meant to aid system administrators, platform engineers, or anyone who spends time doing operations in a command line.

-- It's like `watch` except it can draw graphs, tables, etc.
+- It's like a better `watch` that can draw graphs, tables, etc.
-- It's like a simplified `Prometheus` except you can run it directly in your console.
+- It's like a simplified Prometheus that can run directly in your console.

-This project is in an active, "alpha" development phase, but should still be useable.
+This project is in an active, "alpha" development phase, but should generally be useable.

 Setup
 -----